JMMP-Group/CO_AMM15/scripts/PROCESS_GEBCO_EMOD_2020/README_PROCESS_BATHY.md

 Note Jenny Graham already processed the CS3X data so we can use that file directly instead.
 N.B: After a chat with Enda, he suggests to use the one of Jenny, which seems to be more accurate.
 The notes to replicate
      The one of Jenny are in https://www-twiki/Main/JenniferGrahamAMM15Grid#LAT_adjustment (accessible only for MO people).
+     From Enda's email:
+     "So I have the raw CS3X data that Jenny used in a tar ball on mass: backup_jgraham/datadir/BATHY.tgz Then using her steps on the twiki its gets interpolated onto  the AMM15 grid and extrapolated over land.
+     I then splice the CS20 data a onto that."
      (Diego Bruciaferri 16-02-2023)

 Once we have both netcdf files as can read them in and combine them together on the AMM15 grid.
 This is done with: